 par•a•ble [noun] a simple story used to illustrate a moral or spiritual lesson, as told by Jesus in the gospels

 synonyms: allegory, moral story/tale, fable

-The Parable of the Ten Minas found in Luke’s gospel is often assumed as being Matthew’s gospel version of the same parable, titled the Parable of the Bags of Gold (or Talents), found in Matthew 25:14–30.
+The Parable of the Ten Minas found in Luke’s gospel is often assumed to be the same parable found in Matthew’s gospel (Matthew 25:14–30), titled the Parable of the Bags of Gold (or Talents).
 In actuality, they’re two different parables.
 While both parables deal with wise stewardship, when we realize the context in which Jesus spoke each, we need to distinguish the two as unique stories that Jesus told in different locations, to different people, for different reasons.
 See here why these are two different parables.

 Having distinguished the two, I’ve included my summary of the Parable of the Ten Minas within the “God’s Kingdom” collection of parables, while putting my summary of the Parable of the Bags of Gold in the “Judgment” category (as shown on the Hearty Boys home page).